 A: Please speak to one of IIE's staff members about the problem or complaint.
 Our staff all have an open door policy to help with any issue you may be having.
-You might first speak to either Joel about any problem you have had.
-You could also speak to Jenae about classes or teachers and/or Eiko about enrollment or housing.
+You might first speak to Joel about any problem you have had.
+You could also speak to Jenae about classes/teachers or Sadie about enrollment/housing.
 The school Director, Ed, is also available to talk with you about any issue you might be having.